edave64/Steven-Says/readme.md

 ## Setup

 In order to use `Steven Says`, you need to have nodejs installed.
-Checkout this repository and run:
+Checkout/download this repository and run:

 ```
 npm install